 Tobacco Packaging and Labeling

-The Ministry of Health has issued two sets of warnings.
-Each set contains two pictorial warnings, one to be placed on 50 percent of the front of the package and one to be placed on 50 percent of the back of the package.
+The Ministry of Health has issued four pairs of pictorial health warnings.
+Each pair contains two warnings, one to be placed on 50 percent of the front of the package and one to be placed on 50 percent of the back of the package.
 The warnings are to be placed on the lower part of each surface.
-Each of the two sets of warnings must appear on an equal number of tobacco packages over a 24-month period.
+Each of the pairs must appear on an equal number of tobacco packages over a 12-month period.
 Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 Roadmap to Tobacco Control Legislation

 Law 19419 Regulating Activities Referred to Related to Tobacco is the primary legislation governing smoke free places; advertising, promotion and sponsorship; and packaging and labeling.
-Decree No. 44 was issued under this legislation in July 2013 and provides implementing regulations for advertising, promotion and sponsorship; and packaging and labeling.
-Decree No. 88 was issued in December 2015 and provides new pictorial health warnings to replace those contained in Decree No. 44.
+Decree No. 44 of July 15, 2013 was issued under this legislation and provides implementing regulations for advertising, promotion and sponsorship; and packaging and labeling.
+This decree was replaced by Decree No. 88 of December 3, 2015, which was subsequently replaced by Decree No. 65 of June 21, 2018.
 The Manual for the Implementation of the Law on Tobacco Control is a non-binding explanatory manual that provides guidance on implementation and enforcement for smoke free places; advertising, promotion and sponsorship; and packaging and labeling.